-This is part of a series of articles to combat coulrophobia (the fear of clowns), educate the uninformed public about the consequences of masquerading as “scary clowns”, and defend #REALCLOWNS.
-CLICK HERE to read the other articles on the “creepy clown” stereotype
+This is part of a series of articles to combat coulrophobia (the fear of clowns), educate the uninformed public about the consequences of masquerading as “scary clowns”, and defend #REALCLOWN.
+CLICK HERE to read the other articles to help combat the “creepy clown” stereotype

 The “scary clown” craze hasn’t died down yet.
-The longer this goes on, the worse it will be for #REALCLOWNS.
+The longer this goes on, the worse it will be for a #REALCLOWN.

 Even Ronald McDonald himself has gone on a sabbatical.

 Who are the real victims?

 I sympathize with the folks who have been terrorized in person and online by creeps.
 But beyond that, I already see more unintended side-effects of these buzzkills who think it is fun “performance art” to scare innocent folks.

 We need to speak out.

 I’ve heard some clowns say “Let’s just ignore it; it’s a fad right now.
 It will soon fade away.
 Besides, it’s not hurting business.”